 Employment Milestones

 Milestones are optional and you do not need to include them in your policy.
-However, if you do choose to allow employees to accrue time at a faster rate when they hit employment milestones, Eddy makes this easy to implement.
+However, if you do choose to allow employees to accrue time at a faster rate when they hit employment milestones, Eddy makes this easy by building it into a single policy instead of setting up a different policy for each milestone that an admin will have to manually monitor and move employees as needed.

-If you’d like to implement a waiting period, simply click the “Yes” option, and a new field will drop into the form where you’ll input the number of days you’d like a new hire to wait before they begin to accrue Time Off.
-(In the example below, we’ve specified a waiting period of 30 days before a new hire can begin to earn Paid Time Off).
+If you’d like to implement a waiting period, click the “Yes” option and a new field will drop into the form where you’ll input the number of days you’d like a new hire to wait before they they can request and/or begin to accrue Time Off.

 Carry Over Limit

-The next decision you’ll make on the form is whether or not you’d like to implement a carry over limitation.
-Throughout the year, and over the course of many years, employees may build up a large balance of Paid Time Off because they choose not to use the hours they have earned.
+Throughout the year, and over the course of many years, employees may build up a large balance of paid time off by choosing not to use the hours they have earned.
 If you choose not to implement a carry over limit, the entirety of an employee’s time off balance will be carried over from one year to the next.

 You may choose to specify a carry over limit in order to encourage employees to use the time off they’ve accrued.
-By specifying a carry over limit, employees will be incentivized to take paid leave throughout the year rather than saving it and carrying it over to the next year.
+This will incentivize employees to take paid leave throughout the year rather than saving it and carrying it over to the next year.

 To do this, click the “Yes” option and then type a number into the “Max carry over amount” field.